 Passive systems will utilize gravity or natural water pressure to push the water along the lines.
 As a result, passive systems are more cost-effective but less reliable.

 On the other hand, active systems use water pumps and other mechanics to force the water along the pipes.
 It does cost a little to run the pumps, but they provide reliable water pressure.

-Some solar water heaters will have their own storage tanks, and others won’t.
+Some solar hot water heaters will have their own storage tanks, and others won’t.
 Each person needs about 20 to 25 gallons of water.
 So getting one with a large enough tank is important.
 Depending on the setup, a solar shower may be more appropriate.

 Existing conventional water heaters can tie into those with tanks.
 This increases storage capacity and adds a heating element to the system.
 Some solar water heaters don’t have tanks, so they’ll need to be bought separately.

 Second coil systems give a lot of versatility.
 These can heat other systems or draw hot water from elsewhere.
-Deciding whether to go with a heat pump or a solar pool can be based on using a second coil.
+Deciding whether to go with a heat pump or a solar heater can be based on using a second coil.

 Many solar water heaters will struggle in cold climates.
 Those living in such areas may need one with a propylene glycol system to prevent freezing.
 These solar water heaters work much better as the temperature drops.